Hammad-111/task-management-system/README.md

 - token expires after 24 hours
 - description and due_date are both optional
 - used SQLite because it needs no install/setup
+- the secret key is kept in a .env file, not in the code
 - backend code lives inside the backend/venv folder